I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmmapiospace.md

 <p><b>MmMapIoSpace</b> returns the base virtual address that maps the base physical address for the range.
 If space for mapping the range is insufficient, it returns <b>NULL</b>.</p>

 ## -remarks
 <p>A driver must call this routine during device start-up if it receives translated resources of type <b>CmResourceTypeMemory</b> in a <a href="..\wdm\ns-wdm--cm-partial-resource-descriptor.md">CM_PARTIAL_RESOURCE_DESCRIPTOR</a> structure. <b>MmMapIoSpace</b> maps the physical address returned in the resource list to a logical address through which the driver can access device registers.</p>

 <p>For example, drivers of PIO devices that allocate long-term I/O buffers can call this routine to make such buffers accessible or to make device memory accessible.</p>

-<p>For more information about using this routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554399">Mapping Bus-Relative Addresses to Virtual Addresses</a>. </p>

-<p>A driver must call this routine during device start-up if it receives translated resources of type <b>CmResourceTypeMemory</b> in a <a href="..\wdm\ns-wdm--cm-partial-resource-descriptor.md">CM_PARTIAL_RESOURCE_DESCRIPTOR</a> structure. <b>MmMapIoSpace</b> maps the physical address returned in the resource list to a logical address through which the driver can access device registers.</p>

-<p>For example, drivers of PIO devices that allocate long-term I/O buffers can call this routine to make such buffers accessible or to make device memory accessible.</p>